-The fact that stem cells can undergo cell division and become differentiated to any cell type makes stem cells really interesting to scientists.
-Potential new treatments to replace cells lost to injury and disease and research may help develop alternatives to organ transplantation as well as testing the effects of new drugs.
+The fact that stem cells can undergo cell division and become differentiated to become any cell type, makes stem cells really interesting to scientists.
+It opens the way for potential new treatments to replace cells lost to injury and disease, and research may help to develop alternatives to organ transplant, as well as to enable the testing of the effects of new drugs.

 Most medical uses of stem cells are still experimental.
 Treatments are still being researched for treating diseases such as:

-Heart disease – using the patient’s own stem cells from bone marrow to replace damaged cells in the heart
+Heart disease - by using the patient’s own stem cells from bone marrow to replace damaged cells in the heart.

-Type 1 diabetes - using stem cells to replace damaged cells in the pancreas to produce insulin
+Type 1 diabetes - by using stem cells to replace damaged cells in the pancreas to produce insulin.

-Damage to organs- stem cells implanted into damaged tissue may move to healthy areas and cause damage to those areas.
+There's a risk that it could cause damage to organs - stem cells implanted into damaged tissue might move to healthy areas and cause damage to those areas.

-Immune rejection- when the persons own immune system rejects the stem cells from another person and white blood cells destroy them.
+There's also a risk that the person's own immune system will reject the stem cells from another person, and that their white blood cells will destroy them.

 There are different types of issues depending on the type of cells involved.
-Often with embryonic stem cells, the issue of using embryo's can be a sensitive topic.
-Some peoples religion or personal beliefs view the embryo as representing life and should only be used to create a baby.
-In science obtaining a balanced view is important and often there is no one correct answer.
+Often, with embryonic stem cells, the issue of using embryos can be a sensitive topic.
+Some people's religious or personal beliefs view the embryo as representing life and that it should only be used to create a baby.
+In science, obtaining a balanced view is important and often there is no one correct answer.

 In the following activity, you will describe stem cells and some of their uses in medicine.